reslp/phylociraptor/docs/introduction/minimal.rst

 Tutorial - A minimal example
 ============================

 This document guides you through a first example on how to run phylociraptor.
-This minimal dataset consists of 6 fungal genomes, three belonging to the Ascomycota and three to
+We'll analyse a minimal dataset consists of 6 fungal genomes, three belonging to the Ascomycota and three to
 Basidiomycota which will be downloaded during the first step of the run.
-Downstream analyses are carried out on 10 single-copy orthologous genes which will be identified in each genome with a modified BUSCO set.
+Downstream analyses are carried out on 10 single-copy orthologous genes which will be identified in each genome.
-The so recovered genes will be aligned and trimmed and we will calculate single-gene trees for each gene.
-After this, we will perform a Maximum-Likelihood analyses on the full dataset and infer a species tree.
-The whole analysis should take about 1 hour to complete.
+Data for all genes will be aligned and trimmed and we will calculate single-gene trees for each gene.
+After this, we will perform a Maximum-Likelihood analyses on the full dataset and infer species trees.

+Running through the main parts of the tutorial should take you about 1 hour to complete.
+Then there are further things to play around with if you don't want to stop at this point.

 ------------------------
 Dataset and preparations